fgindraud/hawkes/Readme.md

 TODO
 ----

-* Use another lassoshooting to check current implementation
 * Add post-estimation of parameters after lasso (BOL stuff in BoxLassoV)
 * Options to print G / B / D in non-debug.
 * Use polynomial shape in master, factorize code.